 Lists Related to All England Football Managers:

-- Who are the World Cup Football Winners of ALL Time?…
+- ⚽ Which team tops the World Cup Football Winners of ALL Time Table?…

-- Who were your favorite England football managers and why?
-Share your thoughts below…
+- Who were YOUR favourite England football managers and why?
+Let us know in the comments below…

 Just wanted to point out Howard Wilkinson was Born in 1943, he is still alive .